MFC Coach Requirements

 - Compliance with our Child Protection Policies

 - An ABN

-We are particularly interested in hearing from female coaches to assist with our fast growing junior ladies division, and are prepared to assist coaches who will commit to the club gain the appropriate qualification.
+We are particularly interested in hearing from qualified female coaches and females who are prepared to assist coaches while gaining the appropriate qualification.

 If you are interested in a coaching role, please register your interest by sending us an email with a contact number and qualifications and we will contact you before the start of the next season.